UPB-RustWorkshop/.github/profile/Readme.md

 # Rust Workshop

-Welcome to Rust Workshop :crab:
+Welcome to the Rust Workshop :crab:

 ## What to bring